programistka/personal-website/content/blog/using-gatsby-with-netlify-cms/index.md

 import Link from "$components/Link";

-The [JAMStack](https://jamstack.org/) is becoming more and more common for building out websites due to its better performance, low cost, high security, and positive developer experience.
+The <Link to="https://jamstack.org/">JAMStack</Link> is becoming more and more common for building out websites due to its better performance, low cost, high security, and positive developer experience.

 A great solution to building a site using the JAMStack is to use Gatsby along with Netlify CMS.
 This post explains what the JAMStack is, how Gatsby and Netlify CMS work and provides a walkthrough for a web app built with Gatsby and Netlify CMS.

 ## What is the JAMStack?

-The [JAMStack](https://jamstack.org/) refers to a web application that has no server-side component to it, but rather relies on templated **markup** files which are requested through an **API** by client-side **JavaScript** to render content on a page.
+The <Link to="https://jamstack.org/">JAMStack</Link> refers to a web application that has no server-side component to it, but rather relies on templated **markup** files which are requested through an **API** by client-side **JavaScript** to render content on a page.
 All of the templated markup is generated prior to deployment so there is no waiting for pages to be built on the fly as is the case for dynamic websites.

 ## Gatsby and Netlify CMS